rgrams/lovercam/Readme.md

 #### scale_mode <kbd>string / enum</kbd>
 How the camera adapts when the window size is changed.
-* __"expand view"__ - How Löve works normally---zoom doesn't change---if the window is made larger a larger area is rendered, and vice versa.
-* __"fixed area"__ - Lovercam's default (because it's the best).
-The camera zooms in or out to show the same _area_ of game world, regardless of window size and proportion.
-* __"fixed width"__ - The camera zooms to show the same horizontal amount of world.
-Vertical view space will be cropped or expanded depending on the window proportion.
-* __"fixed height"__ - The camera zooms to show the same vertical amount of space.
-The sides will be cropped or expanded depending on the window proportion.

 #### follow_lerp_speed <kbd>number</kbd>
 The camera's interpolation speed, used when following objects.